Rotherham: Industrial Revolution

 The first railway stations, Holmes and Rotherham Westgate, both on the Sheffield and Rotherham Railway, opened on 31 October 1838.
 Holmes station was located close to the works of Isaac Dodds and Son, pioneers in the development of railway technology.
 Later stations included Parkgate and Aldwarke on the Manchester, Sheffield and Lincolnshire Railway, which opened in July 1873; Parkgate and Rawmarsh on the North Midland Railway, and also on the North Midland Railway.

 Rotherham Forge and Rolling Mill occupied an island in the river known as Forge Island.
 Its managing director was Francis Charles Moss of Wickersley, until his death in 1942.
 The site was later occupied by a Tesco superstore and, by 2024, was the location of a new leisure development with an eight-screen cinema, food and drink outlets, and a hotel.
 Completion was initially scheduled for October 2021, but the project was delayed, with most facilities are opening during 2024.

-Joseph Foljambe established a factory to produce his Rotherham plough, the first commercially successful iron plough.
+Joseph Foljambe established a factory to produce his Rotherham plough which he patented in 1730, the first commercially successful iron plough.

 A glass works was set up in Rotherham in 1751 and became Beatson Clark & Co, one of the town's largest manufacturers, exporting glass medicine bottles worldwide.
 Beatson Clark & Co was a family business until 1961, when it became a public company.
 The glass works operated on the same site, although the family connection ceased and the company is owned by Newship Ltd, a holding company linked to the industrialist John Watson Newman.
 It continues to the manufacture glass containers for the pharmaceutical, food and drinks industries.
 In the 19th century, other successful industries included pottery, brass making and the manufacture of cast iron fireplaces.
 Precision manufacturing companies in the town include AESSEAL, Nikken Kosakusho Europe, MTL Advanced, MGB Plastics and Macalloy.
 Rotherham is the location of the Advanced Manufacturing Park (AMP), which is home to a number of world-class companies including Rolls-Royce and McLaren Automotive.